tsnl/snail-scheme/README.md

 0. Language is dynamically typed, but with support for 'assert' (cf Typed Racket) for refinement typing upon monotype system
 1. Int and Float are separate data-types-- precision selection for floating point defaults to double
+    - NOTE: being partially un-done-- but operations usually operate on only int or float, with explicit conversion
 2. No block comments supported
 3. Like R7RS and unlike older Scheme revisions, identifiers are case-sensitive.
 4. No modules-- use `include-*`